jamesremuscat/spl/README.md

 - `disable` - disable, but leave installed, a plugin
 - `list` - lists all installed plugins and their current state/most recent version
 - `upgrade` - upgrade a single plugin, or all plugins, to their most recent version
+- `uninstall` - completely remove a plugin and its data forever

 Note to Minecraft server admin veterans: these are intended to be run from the commandline, not from within the MC server console!

 == Todo

-- `uninstall` - completely remove a plugin and its data
 - Allow specifying a particular version of a plugin to install
 - Allow filters on searches
 - Server-side plugin management extension (change plugin state without restart)